How to Write an RPG Actual Play Blog

 Hooking the Audience

 However, if they cannot simply be dropped they can be ended with a single sentence or simple paragraph.
-Dead-end or snipped threads can also make great gotcha moments for the ending or can explain some element that in hindsight does not make any sense story wise even though it was fine in-play.
-This occurs when something is rooted in a dropped thread such as the obtaining of a certain item which becomes important later on while the character are following another story line as mentioned previously.
+Dead-end or snipped threads can also make great gotcha moments for the ending or can explain some element that in hindsight does not make any sense story-wise even though it was fine in-play.
+This occurs when something is rooted in a dropped thread, such as the obtaining of a certain item, which becomes important later on while the characters are following another storyline, as mentioned previously.
 This cross-over point serves essentially as a termination point for one thread and serves as an explanation as to where that item came from in the first place.

 Don’t be afraid to keep in the strange, stupid, hilarious, and utterly unpredictable things Players and their characters do and say even when they can turn the story or mood on its head, after all isn’t that a part of why we play RPGs in the first place?

 Do you have an interest in or are already writing your own RPG tabletop actual play blog?